Coq au Vin with White Wine

 Jump to Recipe Jump to Video

-In this white wine version, the red wine is replaced by a dry white wine.
-I also like to add a touch of cream at the end of cooking to soften the acidity and add a nice creaminess.
+In this lighter version, the red wine is swapped for dry white wine.
+I also like to add a splash of cream at the end of cooking to balance the acidity and give the sauce a silky finish.

 Ingredients for Coq au Vin with White Wine